mjayadharan/DAE-FINDER_dev/Examples/README.md

 from daeFinder import *..
 ```

-unless you have cloned the repository and are running the notebook from within the repository directory.
+If you have cloned the repository and are running the notebook from within the repository directory no changes needed.